 Aims and intended learning outcomes

-This article aims to help you appreciate the importance of evaluation for nursing practice and to understand how evaluation is conducted.
+This article aims to help you appreciate the importance of evaluation for nursing practice and to understand how evaluation of services and practice is conducted.
 The paper also provides you with some insights into how to plan to undertake an evaluation, highlights some of the potential challenges that might arise and suggests how these might be overcome.
 After reading this article and completing the time out activities you should be able to:

-Discuss the importance of evaluation
+Discuss the importance of service and practice evaluation

-Outline the current policy position

 Describe how evaluators plan to undertake an evaluation

 Identify some of the challenges of undertaking evaluation in practice